 It’s easy to take your smile for granted when you have a full set of natural teeth.
 Even after just a single tooth is lost, either to injury or decay, you’ll realize how important having a complete smile is in your day-to-day life.
 The good news is your smile does not have to be empty or incomplete forever.
-We’ll introduce you to our specialists at Healthy Smiles Dental Care who will go over our multiple options for restoring your smile to the fullest.
+We’ll introduce you to our specialists at Healthy Smiles Dental Care who will go over our multiple options to replace missing teeth in Chelsea, MI.
 Get in touch with us today to learn how to get started!

 When you’re missing teeth, even just a single tooth, multiple complications can begin to appear.
 When missing multiple consecutive teeth, it can be even more problematic, especially for your self-confidence.
 Furthermore, you’re likely to suffer from pain when eating some of your favorite foods.
 Dental bridges can work to fill your smile’s gap with the help of a pair of dental crowns.
 These support one or more restorations (pontics), which sit between them.
 This way, your remaining teeth no longer continue to drift out of place.
 Many people don’t know, but there are actually four different kinds of dental bridges that can be anchored inside your mouth in multiple ways.
 As you speak with our dental specialists, you’ll be better able to determine the best bridge type that benefits you.